alcidesrh/laravel-generic-resource/readme.md

 <br>

-### /generic/create route create an item.
+### /generic/create create an item.
 It will return a GenericResource

 ```js
 axios.post("/generic/create", {